Bill Gates. Steve Jobs. Michael Dell. Rachel Ray.

 If that spirit is not nurtured and cared for, they can quickly give up on those dreams and ideas in favor of cramming for exams, taking practice SAT tests, and memorizing textbooks.

 This post walks through how a high school learning environment can grow awesome entrepreneurs, creatives, and human beings and explores the skills and attitudes that are needed for 21st century success.
+While the goal is life-long success, this way of thinking about high school learning can also help your student figure out how to prepare for college in high school.

 Why Traditional High School Learning Models Stifle Student Growth